 How can I prevent reflux in my baby?

 Some parents find it also helps to prop the head end of the baby’s cot up a bit on some bricks so that the baby’s head is slightly raised compared to the rest of the body.
-Avoid tight clothing on your baby – particularly clothing that is tight around the baby’s tummy, since this helps push the stomach contents back up.
+Avoid tight clothing on your baby – particularly clothing that feels too snug around your baby’s tummy, since this helps push the stomach contents back up.

 If you notice that your baby is distressed in certain postures, it can help to carry your baby in a sling that keeps them comforted and upright.
-Also, try to minimise time in car seats or prams where they can slump into an uncomfortable position.
+Also try to minimise time in car seats or prams, as your baby can slump into an uncomfortable position.

-Some parents have found that gentle massage can help – see the section on Baby Massage in The Care & Development section of the Essential Baby Care Guide.
-We show good basic techniques, all recommended by a paediatric physiotherapist.
+Some parents have found that gentle massage can help – see the section on Baby Massage in The Care & Development section of the Essential Baby Care Guide, showing good basic techniques, all recommended by a paediatric physiotherapist.

 What should I do if I think my baby has reflux?

 If you think your baby is showing signs of reflux, and the ideas above aren’t helping, you should take them to be assessed by your GP.
-More serious reflux is easily treatable with medication, so if your baby does seem to be unduly distressed on a regular basis then it’s certainly something to think about and investigate.
+More serious reflux is easily treatable with medication.

 We think you'll find these useful